How do I make an appointment?

 You can make an appointment with a Writing Advisor by phone at x3404, by completing this form, or by stopping by Howarth 109.
 If you leave a voicemail message, please don’t forget to leave a phone number where we can reach you!

 At our busiest times of the year (midterms and finals), it is best to call or walk in to schedule an appointment.
 In the time it takes for us to answer your email, we might have already scheduled an appointment in the time slot you requested.

 Do you have drop-in hours?

-The Writing Center now offers drop-in hours where you can meet with a writing advisor without an appointment.
-You can drop by with your brief questions on a drop-in basis between the hours of 10:00-11:00 a.m., Monday-Friday.
+The Writing Center offers drop-in hours where you can meet with a writing advisor without an appointment.
+During fall or spring semester, you can drop by with your brief questions on a drop-in basis between the hours of 3-4 p.m., Sunday-Thursday.

 Help!
 I need an appointment but the advisor in my major is all booked for weeks!
 What do I do?

 All of our advisors are trained to help you with your assignment, no matter the subject.

 I am in a Writing and Rhetoric Seminar and my professor recommended one person specifically.
 What do I do if s/he is booked for the week?

 Your writing liaison is just one of many great advisors available to help you.
 All of our advisors have been trained to work with papers from across the disciplines, and any one of them will be able to make helpful suggestions.